 Design, usability, clean & general use

 The Vitality is available in a few different variants/package options, as listed earlier in the review.

 As a consequence what you get in the box varies slightly.

-Aside from the brush head itself and the color of the grip on the handle, the toothbrush and its performance is the same.
+Aside from the brush head itself and the colour of the grip on the handle, the toothbrush and its performance is the same.

 It usually comes packaged in a cardbord box, with a simple box contents.